IsHacker003/mtk-easy-su/README.md

 # Mtk Easy Su
 This app is a fork of [MTK Easy su](https://github.com/JunioJsv/mtk-easy-su).
-Extra features:
+Features:
 1. Removed ads and spyware
 2. Removed Goolag dependencies
 3. Updated exploit binaries
-4. Supports unlocking bootloader using the exploit (coming soon)
+4. Supports unlocking bootloader by using the exploit (coming soon)